Joe Wicks’ Girlfriend Rosie Jones Bares All In Racy Lingerie For Valentine’s

 Rosie flaunted her enviable curves in purple lingerie in a selfie she took and posted on Instagram on Tuesday.
-The glamor model treated her fans to quite a show as she opted to bare it all in the purple lingerie which was a sneak peek into what she plans to wear for valentines.
-She also proved that it takes two to tangle considering that her boyfriend is also a social media star as a body coach as well as due to his sexy physique.
+The glamour model treated her fans to quite a show as she opted to bare it all in the purple lingerie which was a sneak peek into what she plans to wear for Valentine’s.
+She also proved that it takes two to tango considering that her boyfriend is also a social media star as a body coach as well as due to his sexy physique.

-“#valentineslingerie” Jones captioned her sexy Instagram snap.
+“#valentineslingerie,” Jones captioned her sexy Instagram snap.

 Curves for days

 Rosie’s Instagram snap oozed sex appeal as she flaunted her spectacular curves.
-The model made sure that she got the right angle with the photo so that she could capture everything including her massive cleavage and juicy looking boobs and her defined hips.
+The model made sure that she got the right angle with the photo so that she could capture everything including her massive cleavage, juicy-looking boobs, and her defined hips.
 The 26-year-old appears to have it all.
-Not only does she have a super-hot boyfriend, she is also beautiful from top to bottom.
+Not only does she have a super-hot boyfriend, but she is also beautiful from top to bottom.

 Posing in style